Cyber Security Skills Gap: What Can you do to Maximise your Resources?

 In analysis / By Stephen Peak / 13 November 2019

 The IT security sector is in crisis.
-The shortage of skilled professionals has become a pandemic, as organisations across the globe struggle to find the people they need to keep mission critical IT systems secure and compliant.
+The shortage of skilled professionals has become a crisis, as organisations across the globe struggle to find the people they need to keep mission-critical IT systems secure and compliant.
 The latest stats out this week reveal the number of unfilled positions has exceeded four million for the first time.
 This has repercussions far beyond the industry itself, of course.

 Problems like this are notoriously hard to fix as it can take years before we find out if new strategies are starting to fill the talent pipeline again.
-So, what can organisations do in the meantime to stem the tide?
+So, what can organisations do to address the cyber security skills gap and maximise their resources in the meantime?

 How bad is the skills gap?

-The bottom line is; it’s pretty bad.
+The bottom line is: it’s pretty bad.
 According to estimates from certifications organisation (ISC), the global skills gap rose from 2.9 million professionals this time last year to 4.07 million this year — an increase of 39%.
-The shortfall in North America is 561,000, while in APAC it’s a massive 2.6 million, even in a region churning out science and technology graduates for fun.
-Europe has a smaller overall shortage – 291,000 professionals – but that figure has jumped 100% from last year.
+The shortfall in North America is 561,000, while in APAC, a region which has many science and technology graduates, the shortfall is a massive 2.6 million.
+Europe has a smaller overall shortage of 291,000 professionals, but that figure has jumped 100% from last year.

-Unsurprisingly, nearly two-thirds (65%) of the 3,000+ infosecurity professionals polled by ISC said their organisation was experiencing a shortage of cyber security staff, and over a third (36%) claimed this was their number one workplace concern.
+Unsurprisingly, nearly two-thirds (65%) of the 3,000+ infosecurity professionals polled by ISC said their organisation was experiencing a shortage of cyber security staff, and over one third (36%) claimed the cyber security skills gap was their number one workplace concern.

 These figures are backed up by other pieces of recent research.
-A Tripwire study from March found that 85% of organisations believe their IT security department is understaffed.
-And a poll of Infosecurity Europe followers this year revealed that nearly half (46%) are finding it difficult to encourage new talent into the sector.
-Meanwhile, industry body ISACA revealed that 69% of cyber security professionals believe they are understaffed.
+A Tripwire study from March 2019 found that 85% of organisations believe their IT security department is understaffed.
+A poll of Infosecurity Europe followers, which was carried out this year, also revealed that nearly half of existing businesses (46%) are finding it difficult to encourage new talent to join the IT sector.
+Meanwhile, industry body ISACA revealed that 69% of cyber security professionals believe they're understaffed.